 - What should the customer know about your pricing (e.g., discounts, fees)?Students come weekly (or more often) and pay monthly in advance at the last lesson of the month for the upcoming month.
 Prices are $20 for a half hour lesson, $29 for 45 minutes, and $38 for hour lessons.

 - What is your typical process for working with a new customer?I offer a free introductory lesson at which we discuss goals and background, have a mini lesson, and set priorities.

-A. I am a member of National Association of Teachers of Singing which publishes a quarterly magazine that I receive.
+- What education and/or training do you have that relates to your work?I have a B.M in vocal music, and an M.S in Music, Drama, and English.
+I am a trained teacher with teaching certificates in 2 countries.
+I am a member of National Association of Teachers of Singing which publishes a quarterly magazine that I read.
 It has informative, well written articles dealing with recent trends and solid research about the voice.
+In addition, I participate in some of their online chats discussing vocal issues.
 I attend recitals and concerts and listen to recent compositions using Sound Cloud, etc. Recently I completed a course in digital sound design and have begun online courses in music production and programming for musicians.

 Central Time Zone